Luffaren och Rasmus: Plot

 Soon, the robbers hide their stolen goods in the house where Rasmus and Oskar spend the night.
 Rasmus and Oskar are discovered by the robbers, but Oskar can hide the stolen goods from the robbers.
 Then Oskar and Rasmus go to another village to sing there.

-A while later Oskar and Rasmus are arrested, because the police suspects, they are the criminals who robbed the old lady.
-Rasmus and Oskar tell who the real criminals are.
-However, the police does not believe them.
-Rasmus escapes.
-He is captured by the criminals who want him to tell them where the stolen goods are.
-However, only Oskar knows where the stolen goods are.
+A while later Oskar and Rasmus are arrested, because the police suspects that they are the criminals who robbed the old lady.
+Rasmus and Oskar tell who the real criminals are, but the police does not believe them.
+Rasmus escapes, but is captured by the criminals who want him to tell them where the stolen goods are.
+Only Oskar knows where the stolen goods are.
 The robbers want to free Oskar from prison so that he can not tell the police too much about them and tell them the hiding place.
 Oskar pretends to join the plan but wants to outsmart the criminals.
 He shows the criminals the hiding place while he is secretly followed by a few policemen.
 The police finally recognizes who is responsible for the robbery.
 Oskar and Rasmus give them the stolen goods.
-While the criminals are arrested, Rasmus and Oskar leave.
-They go to a house.
+While the criminals are arrested, Rasmus and Oskar leave and they go to a house.
 As it turns out, it is the house of Oskar.
 He lives there with his wife, but has left his home to live as a tramp.
-Oskar and his wife want to adopt Rasmus.
-Rasmus finally has a home.
+Oskar and his wife want to adopt Rasmus and he finally has a home.